 Myth Number 3 “Getting one or more of the diseases associated with aging is inevitable”

 Living a healthy lifestyle, keeping a regular check on your critical health measures, nurturing your emotional health and social relationships and avoiding chronic stress can significantly reduce the risk of contracting age related diseases.
-I will have much, much more to say on all aspects of this in later posts.
+I will have much, much more to say, and new resources to help you on all aspects of Mindset in my Blueprint course.

 Myth Number 4 “My family all died young, so that’s what will happen to me,”

-We can minimise the risks associated with our genetic inheritance by taking the recommended health steps, monitoring our key measures regularly, leading a healthy lifestyle, and having the right mindset.
+We can minimise the risks associated with our genetic inheritance by taking the recommended health steps, monitoring our “key health measurements” regularly, leading a healthy lifestyle, and having the right mindset.

 Unfortunately, although all of these myths are either wrong or outdated, they are still the basis of society’s predominant beliefs and attitudes about older people.
 What is even worse is that the majority of older people in developed countries also either believe or accept these myths and live their lives accordingly.

-My vision and mission for the rest of my life is to help you, and, I hope, millions of other men, to design the ideal life for yourselves and your families in your retirement years.
+My vision and mission for the rest of my life is to help you, and, I hope, thousands and thousands of other people, to design the ideal life for yourselves and your families in your retirement years.

-I have just released my new eBook “How to Design a Long, Healthy and Wealthy Retirement Life” which covers all the topics in the Design Your New Life 4 Part System including how to earn additional income in your retirement years.
+I have just released my updated free eBook “How to Create Your Personalised Blueprint For a Long, Healthy and Wealthy Retirement Life” which covers all the topics in the Design Your New Life 4 Part System including how to earn additional income in your retirement years.
 You can get your personal copy by clicking on the link below: